En Español (866) 963-9353

 We're Here to Help

 For residents and businesses alike, the cost of electricity is a regular monthly expense.
-But rates vary from state to state, depending on supply, demand, and available plans.
+But electric rates vary from state to state, depending on supply, demand, and available plans.
 Geographical factors and climate also play a role.
 When moving and finding a place to call “home,” electricity costs can be a major consideration for families.

 Some states are high energy consumers, often related to long seasons of hot or cold weather, which drives up overall electricity use averages.
 The U.S. Energy Information Administration (EIA) publishes annual electricity rankings, including consumption and cost per kilowatt-hour (kWh).
 How does Texas compare to other U.S. states?
 Do the energy-rich resources of the Lone Star State impact costs?
 What about its warm climate?
 Look below to see how Texas ranks on electricity rates and usage.

-Residential Electricity Rates by State
+Average Residential Electricity Rates by State

 (cents per kWh for the latest month available)